englishphilosophy/language-markit/README.md

-# Markit syntax highlighting for Atom
+# Markit language support for Atom and VSCode

-This package provides syntax highlighting support for Markit.
-Markit is a Markdown-style language for TEI-XML, which is still in the earliest stages of development.
+This package provides language recognition and syntax highlighting for Markit, for both Atom and Visual Studio Code.
+Markit is a Markdown-style language for TEI-XML.